ÐÜèÔÚÏßÊÓÆµ

 • Endicott partners with Sodexo to offer complete vegetarian options for every meal.

-• The Center for Inclusion and Belonging features a small food & hygiene pantry for Gulls in need of these items.
+• The Center for Belonging features a small food & hygiene pantry for Gulls in need of these items.

 • We use sustainably harvested Red’s Best fish, fair-trade coffee and tea, and a large percentage of our produce comes from local sources.